-Implementing effective auditing regimes for algorithmic systems, however, poses practical and cultural challenges.
-Auditors frequently encounter obstacles such as restricted data access~\citep{groves24}, quandaries about which fairness metrics fit the context best~\citep{corbett2023measure} and varying opinions on what constitutes a legitimate auditor~\citep{groves24}.
+Implementing effective audits for algorithmic systems poses practical and cultural challenges.
+Auditors frequently encounter obstacles such as restricted data access, differing views on what constitutes a legitimate auditor~\citep{groves24}, and uncertainty about which fairness metrics best fit the context~\citep{corbett2023measure}.
 Furthermore, auditing reports are not always required to be disclosed, reducing transparency and hindering the development of public knowledge regarding auditing standards.
 By discussing the audit of DUO's risk profiling algorithm, we contribute to public knowledge on best practices for auditing algorithmic systems.